Brachydactyly Mononen TypeSymptoms, Doctors, Treatments, Advances & More

 Nemours Children's Hospital, Delaware

 Dr. Michael B. Bober is a pediatric geneticist and an authority on skeletal dysplasias, brittle bone disease, primordial dwarfism and other genetic disorders of the skeleton.
 He is a frequent guest lecturer, accomplished author and consultant for numerous television networks, here and abroad.
 Dr. Bober is rated as an Elite provider by MediFind in the treatment of Brachydactyly Mononen Type.
-His top areas of expertise are Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+He is also highly rated in 69 other conditions, according to our data.
+His clinical expertise encompasses Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+Dr. Bober is board certified in American Board Of Medical Genetics And Genomics.

 Nemours Children's Hospital Delaware

-William Mackenzie is an Orthopedics provider in Wilmington, Delaware.
+William Mackenzie is an Orthopedics provider practicing medicine in Wilmington, Delaware.
 Dr. Mackenzie is rated as an Elite provider by MediFind in the treatment of Brachydactyly Mononen Type.
-His top areas of expertise are Mucopolysaccharidosis Type 4 (MPS IV, Morquio Syndrome), Brachydactyly Mononen Type, Achondroplasia, Osteotomy, and Spinal Fusion.
+He is also highly rated in 59 other conditions, according to our data.
+His clinical expertise encompasses Mucopolysaccharidosis Type 4 (MPS IV, Morquio Syndrome), Brachydactyly Mononen Type, Achondroplasia, Osteotomy, and Spinal Fusion.

-Valerie Daire-Cormier practices in Paris, France.
+Valerie Daire-Cormier practices practicing medicine in Paris, France.
 Ms. Daire-Cormier is rated as an Elite expert by MediFind in the treatment of Brachydactyly Mononen Type.
-Her top areas of expertise are Myhre Syndrome, Polydactyly, Achondroplasia, Brachydactyly Mononen Type, and Adenoidectomy.
+She is also highly rated in 107 other conditions, according to our data.
+Her clinical expertise encompasses Myhre Syndrome, Achondroplasia, Brachydactyly Mononen Type, Polydactyly, and Adenoidectomy.

 Background: \- The rare disease melorheostosis causes bones to thicken.
 This may lead to pain, and can affect bones, joints, and muscles.
 Researchers want to learn more about the disease and how it progresses.